All Episodes

 But damn you if you dare say it.

-And it's and there's that this is one of the ways.
+And this is one of the ways.

-Remember Feinstein a couple weeks ago went on television.
+Remember, Feinstein a couple weeks ago went on television.

 That was to give cover for the next time you start calling in droves so senators can ignore you.

-Guys, you're just a bunch of uncivil racist bigots.
+Guys, you're just a bunch of uncivil, racist bigots.

 And you're enraged and you're angered by these irresponsible buffoons on talk radio who we are going to deal with later.

-And that's that's how liberalism works.
+And that's how liberalism works.

-Uh normally this kind of stuff they would uh never let you hear them say, but they're feeling confident, got a little cocky uh with their election victory last November.
+Normally, this kind of stuff they would never let you hear them say, but they're feeling confident.

 We'll be back and continue after this.

-I just saw something on a Drudge Report that has given me an idea, ladies and gentlemen.
+I just saw something on a Drudge report that has given me an idea, ladies and gentlemen.

 Listen to this.

-This is from Live Science.com.
+This is from livescience.com.

 You can set a betting line on anything.

-Uh and one of these sites is USbetz.com.
+And one of these sites is usbets.com.

-You're gonna get an iPhone, uh Snurley?
+You're going to get an iPhone, Snowdly?

-Um I don't use the phone.
+I don't use the phone.

-Uh it's such a pain, but it looks like a cool device.
+It's such a pain, but it looks like a cool device.

 But just how crazy it gets is anyone's bet.